Vitamin B12 cream: 1 study found it helped reduce eczema in adults. Vitamin D: Possibly helpful during the winter. Vitamin E: Mild positive effect.

 Your genes: You’re more likely to have eczema if there’s a history of eczema or dermatitis in your family.
 You’re also at a higher risk if there’s a history of asthma, hay fever and/or allergies.
 Common allergies include pollen, pet hair or foods that trigger an allergic reaction.

-What to avoid when taking lysine?
+What triggers to avoid eczema?

-What foods trigger eczema?
+What foods are good for curing eczema?